BedrockStreaming/tech.bedrockstreaming.com/_posts/2023-06-12-gradle-convention-plugins.md

 ### Code reuse

-It's pretty easy to see where the industry is heading when it comes to Gradle best practices; many talks and blog posts from big tech companies and Gradle alike all point to the same pattern: convention plugins.
+The direction of the industry's Gradle best practices is evident, with numerous talks and blog posts from big tech companies and even Gradle itself emphasizing the use of convention plugins.

-The name could sound scary, but it's actually scary simple: a convention plugin is a Gradle plugin that will be applied to each of your modules, and apply the same configuration to each of them.
+While the name may sound intimidating, convention plugins are actually pretty straightforward.
+They are Gradle plugins that can be applied to each module, ensuring consistent configuration across all of them.

-This has the advantages of build scripts and de-duplicating common configuration, but without the drawback of having a dependency on the root project.
+Convention plugins offer the advantages of build scripts and the elimination of duplicate configuration, all without the need for a dependency on the root project.
 The convention plugin is an isolated project, which could be stored in your monorepo, but could very well be stored in a completely different place.
 Unlike build scripts, it's compiled and instantiated only once, and is then *called* once for each module.

-You just create it like any custom Gradle plugin.
+Creating a convention plugin is similar to creating any custom Gradle plugin.
 If you haven't had to do this yet, it looks like this:

 ```groovy
 // settings.gradle